Most jewellery brands hesitate to automate WhatsApp follow-ups for one reason.

 - preserve previous conversation context

-This is where platforms like Jwero WhatsApp become useful for jewellery teams managing large customer volumes without losing personalization.
+This is where platforms like Jwero WhatsApp become useful for jewellery teams managing large customer volumes without losing personalisation.

 Strong automation does not chase customers.